gentlman2006/HslCommunication/docs/English.md

 * QQ Group: [592132877](http://shang.qq.com/wpa/qunwpa?idkey=2278cb9c2e0c04fc305c43e41acff940499a34007dfca9e83a7291e726f9c4e8) There are many like-minded friends in the group
 * Email: hsl200909@163.com

+## Project Target
+The goal of this project is to develop a .Net and java.
+Most software systems will include the basic class library functions, implement some common data communications, log records, etc., as well as version classes, network communications, and PLC data access classes.
+And to achieve seamless integration of C# and java communications.

 ## HslCommunication.dll Summary
 * [How to communicate with melsec plc](https://github.com/dathlin/HslCommunication/blob/master/docs/Melsec.md)